dilipagheda/flashcards/README.md

 - run `npm start`
 - if you want to run on physical device, then just scan the QR code using the phone camera. make sure you have installed latest version of expo from the app store

+# Testing
+This project is tested using iPhone 6 Plus and also with iPhone 10 simulator.

 # Skills gained
 - JavaScript / ES6
 - React